sunkanmii/To-Do-Lister/README.md

 Thank you for reading this readme to this point, you are truly awesome 🙂.
 But, this app is still in development, feel free to make comments or suggests once you see something that needs improvement 😊.

-This app was created majorly with the resources from ALC(Andela Learning Community) 4.0 program in preparation for the Google certification exam.